imldresden/mr-fast-prototyping/README.md

 #### Do Animate
 You can deactivate an animation step by toggling the "Do Animate" property.
 This allows you to experiment with different animation variations within a single prefab.

-### Ancor
+### anchor
-Each Object contained within an animation step has an ancor property.
-All of these ancors can bee seen in the inspector view of an animation step, by expanding the ancor section.
-There are currently three choices for ancors, Left Hand, Right Hand and World.
+Each Object contained within an animation step has an anchor property.
+All of these anchors can bee seen in the inspector view of an animation step, by expanding the anchor section.
+There are currently three choices for anchors, Left Hand, Right Hand and World.
 The origin of an prefab is tracked to either the left or right hand palm.
-Grouping animation objects in empty gameobjects allows for tracking of specifically arranged object groups to a tracked ancor as can be seen in the "Crashing" Prefab.
+Grouping animation objects in empty gameobjects allows for tracking of specifically arranged object groups to a tracked anchor as can be seen in the "Crashing" Prefab.

 Generally it is recommended to have a group-object which is just an empty game object to hold all the gameobjects that will be tracked to an anchor and have that group-object switch its anchor and not the child objects.
 This is because once a object is tracked to an anchor like the left hand it wont perform animation, by appending the group object to the anchor the children can still perform their relative animation.